aliclark/coverpipedjs/README.md

 spiped is malicious they can see what is cover and what is not, but that's somewhat obvious.

-pipemux is a hypothesized utility that has 3 client operations and 2 server
+[muxpipe](https://github.com/aliclark/muxpipedjs) is a utility that has 3 client operations and 2 server operations:
-operations:

 Open a connection and optionally if successful write some data to it [1] [uint15 len] [uint16 connid] [uint8 portid] [0-2^15 data...]